 - Preheat oven to 200°F

 - Wash the pan with hot water and dish soap.
 Thoroughly dry the pan.

-- Place pan in the oven for 10 minutes to open up the iron and make sure it is completely dry.
-Remove pan from oven.
+- Place the pan in the oven for 10 minutes to open up the iron and make sure it is completely dry.
+Remove the pan from the oven.

 - Set oven to 500°F or maximum setting if the oven doesn’t reach 500°F.